 R v HM Deputy Coroner for Birmingham ex parte Davies (2003) EWHC 618

 Re Cassandra Hasanovic where Mr Hasanovic was arrested for assaulting his wife.
 The proceedings were discontinued.
 He then murdered her.
 An Article 2 inquest resulted following his conviction.
-Represented the Crown Prosecution Service.
-Drafting response by the DPP to the Coroner’s Prevention of Future Deaths Report (Coroners and Justice Act 2009 Schedule 5 Paragraph 7 and the Coroners (Investigations) Regulations) 2013.
+Richard represented the Crown Prosecution Service.
+He drafted the response by the DPP to the Coroner’s Prevention of Future Deaths Report (Coroners and Justice Act 2009 Schedule 5 Paragraph 7 and the Coroners (Investigations) Regulations) 2013.
 Click here for BBC News Report.

 He has acted for families in inquests involving complex medical issues